 Samsung Galaxy S23 review: Price and availability

-The Galaxy S23 is now on sale, with both Samsung and the various phone carriers offering the device.
+The Galaxy S23 is on sale through Samsung as well as assorted phone carriers.
 In the U.S., that's the three major carriers, along with outlets like Xfinity Mobile, Visible, Spectrum mobile and others.

 You'll pay $799/£849/AU$1,349 for the 128GB model.
 That's the same price Samsung charged U.S. shoppers for the Galaxy S22, but elsewhere, the new phone costs more.
 In the U.K, the S23 saw a £60 hike from its predecessor while Australians are paying AU$100 more than they would have for a Galaxy S22.
 In the U.S., the Galaxy S23 costs the same as the iPhone 14, but both the OnePlus 11 ($699) and Pixel 7 ($599) are available for less.